John Max: 1974–1995: Japan and back

 Following the critical success of Open Passport, John Max was inducted to the Royal Canadian Academy of Arts in 1974, and received a Senior Arts Grant from the Canada Council to travel to Japan to photograph.
 He had long professed his interest in the country's culture and spirituality, and he stayed in the country between 1974 and 1979.
 Unfortunately, he did not leave before the expiry of his visa, and he was arrested by the Japanese authorities, his thousands of rolls of film put in storage.
-Many of them were rendered unusable because of the storage conditions, but he eventually brought the remainder back in Canada.
+Many of them were rendered unusable because of the storage conditions, but he eventually brought the remainder back to Canada.

 During the 1980s, he did three solo exhibitions in small venues, which received limited press coverage: John Max: Images of Japan, 1974–79 Photographs (1982), On the Wings of a Mosquito: The Nothing and The Everything (1984) and Strike up the Band!
 (1986).
 In 1991 he was slated to present a career-spanning retrospective exhibition during the biennial Mois de la Photo à Montréal, but he failed to the task, and delivered only two photographs.
 His photos were occasionally included in group exhibitions, and he showed some of his drawings in 1995.